AyoCodess/ayocodess/README.md

 My portfolio website is outdated but you can still look at it ;)

-Note: My latest work has been developed for comapanies which I do not have authorty to share pubically.
+Note: My latest work has been developed for comapanies which I do not have authority to share pubically.

+#### What I Have the most experiance in

+Dashboards, Mobile apps (React native).
+Node API's.

 <!--
 **AyoCodess/ayocodess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.